-In determining interventions at the level of primary production the Competent Authority must make best possible use of evidence available.
-Examples of local or other intelligence, which the Competent Authority may use when prioritising inspections and considering whether an inspection is necessary, include:
+In determining interventions frequencies at the level of primary production the Competent Authority must make best possible use of evidence available.
+Examples of local or other intelligence, which the Competent Authority may use to consider whether inspection is necessary when prioritising inspections and considering whether an inspection is necessary, include:

-- whether fresh produce is grown which is ready to eat, for example - 'leafy greens' such as salad leaves, micro shoots, watercress, fresh herbs. - stem and bulb vegetables such as radishes, celery, salad onions, - berries such as strawberries and raspberries - tomatoes - mushrooms - membership of a 'recognised' farm assurance scheme, see relevant section of the Practice Guidance - change of activity; - track record of compliance; - types of water supply for application and irrigation; - use of untreated or insufficiently treated manure or compost; - intelligence generated by other statutory inspections; - · consumer and customer (industry) problems; - an inspection plan issued as part of a Primary Authority partnership; - surveillance information on problem products and products associated with foodborne illness; and - other (to reflect local intelligence).
+- an inspection plan issued as part of a Primary Authority partnership - whether fresh produce is grown which is ready to eat, for example - 'leafy greens' such as salad leaves, micro shoots, watercress, fresh herbs. - stem and bulb vegetables such as radishes, celery, salad onions, - berries such as strawberries and raspberries - tomatoes - -mushrooms- - membership of a 'recognised' farm assurance scheme, see relevant section of the Practice Guidance (currently this is available for both primary production and dairy premises however, membership of a 'recognised' assurance scheme may be applied to other food sectors in the future); - change of activity; - track record of compliance; - types of water supply for application and irrigation; - use of untreated or insufficiently treated manure or compost; - intelligence generated by other statutory inspections; - consumer and customer (industry) problems; - an inspection plan issued as part of a Primary Authority partnership; - surveillance information on problem products and products associated with foodborne illness; and - other (to reflect local intelligence).

-More information regarding inspections of Primary production premises is in the Practice Guidance.
+Inspections of primary production premises should be based on inspection frequencies contained within the Food Law Practice Guidance making best use of evidence to determine frequencies.
+More information -regarding inspections of Primary production premises is in the Practice Guidance.
 It should be noted that there is not a requirement to make an initial visit to primary production premises prior to a premise's inclusion in an Interventions Programme.

-A current list of approved assurance schemes is also available in the Practice Guidance.
+A current list of approved assurance schemes is also available in the Practice Guidance_accompanying this Code of Practice.